TL;DR:

 How to Get Started

-Bridge USDC into USDH on Hyperliquid through Across for $0 in bridge fees, with 1:1 conversion and fast fills in seconds.
+Bridge USDT0 into USDC on Hyperliquid through Across for $0 in bridge fees, with 1:1 conversion and fast fills in seconds.

-3. Set Hyperliquid as your destination and USDH as the output token
+Set Hyperliquid as your destination and USDC as the output token

 Bridge fees: $0.
 You pay only origin chain gas.
-Fills from L2s (Arbitrum, Base, Optimism) take about 2 seconds.
-From Ethereum L1, about 10 seconds.
-Transfers up to $1M per transaction are supported.
+Transfers up to $10K per transaction are supported.

 Frequently Asked Questions